swimlane/gulp-dotnet/README.md

 # DOTNET Core Gulp Plugin [![Dependency Status](https://david-dm.org/Swimlane/gulp-dotnet.svg)](https://david-dm.org/Swimlane/gulp-dotnet) [![devDependency Status](https://david-dm.org/Swimlane/gulp-dotnet/dev-status.svg)](https://david-dm.org/Swimlane/gulp-dotnet#info=devDependencies)

-GulpJS plugin for DOTNET CORE ( ASPNET5 / DNX / DNU ) Kestrel that is cross-platform.
+GulpJS plugin for DOTNET CORE CLI ( ASP.NET Core ) that is cross-platform.
 This plugin does the following:

 - Build
 - Update
-- Start DNX
+- Start

 and with Gulp you can setup watchers for recompiling on the fly and restarting the web server.
 Similar to [gulp-dnx](https://github.com/tugberkugurlu/gulp-dnx) but this one has more logging opts, notifications and is cross platform.